MsSam08/My-Cloud-projects/README.md

 This project demonstrates **auto scaling EC2 instances** on AWS using Auto Scaling Groups and Launch Templates.
 It showcases how to dynamically adjust the number of EC2 instances based on demand, ensuring high availability and cost efficiency.
-The project also includes monitoring via Amazon CloudWatch to trigger scaling policies automatically.

 **Level:** Beginner → Intermediate
 **Category:** AWS Cloud Engineering | Auto scaling groups | Launch Template